The Monte Carlo method#

 \[ \hat{\mathbb{E}} (\theta |x) = \frac{1}{M} \sum_{m=1}^M \theta^{(m)}, \quad \theta^{(m)} \sim p(\theta|x). \]

 This approach is called Monte Carlo integration and avoids the analytical integration.
-More generally, for any sortable function \(g\),
+More generally, for a function \(g\), we get

 \[ \hat{\mathbb{E}} (g(\theta |x)) = \frac{1}{M} \sum_{m=1}^M g(\theta^{(m)}), \quad \theta^{(m)} \sim p(\theta|x). \]